niki4810/cypress-101/docs/README.md

   "scripts": {
     ...
     "cypress": "cypress open",
-    "cypress:ci": "cypress run"
+    "cypress:headless": "cypress run"
   },
   ```
 3. Ensure you application server is running: `npm start`

 4. In a separate terminal tab/window run `npm run cypress` to launch cypress test runner.
-  (Alternative you can also run `npm run cypress:ci` to run your tests in the command line.
+  (Alternative you can also run `npm run cypress:headless` to run your tests in the command line.
 We can skip this step for now)
 5. Running this would generate a cypress directory as shown below
 <img width="264" alt="Screen Shot 2019-09-06 at 9 55 24 PM" src="https://user-images.githubusercontent.com/1467801/64470032-18022400-d0f1-11e9-9e7d-a97d68caf0e3.png">